Stonelinks/stonelinks.github.io/pages/posts/2013-01-05-new-resume/index.md

 title: New Resume
 date: 2013-01-05
 path: /posts/new-resume/
 tags:
   - documentation
 ---

-__Update 07-07-2013__: I've come up with an even newer iteration of my resume, see it [here](http://stonelinks.github.io/resume/) and the actual code that powers it on github [here](https://github.com/Stonelinks/resume).
+**Update 07-07-2013**: I've come up with an even newer iteration of my resume, see it [here](http://stonelinks.github.io/resume/) and the actual code that powers it on github [here](https://github.com/Stonelinks/resume).

 Over the holidays I finally got around to implementing what I wish existed back when I was looking for a job: a quick, easy, flexible way to write and publish a resume in many formats.
-The more people who see your resume, the better your chances of getting an interview or call back from a potential employer.
+The more people who see your resume, the better your chances of getting an interview or call back from a potential employer!
 This means the more formats and places that your resume is viewable in, the better.
 When I was looking for a job, I tried to follow this strategy but quickly tired making the same change on multiple versions of my resume in different formats.

-Like any programmer that has to do anything more than once, I wanted to automate this tedious editing.
+Like any programmer that has to do anything more than once, I wanted to automate this.
 So I endeavored create a better resume authoring solution.
 Specifically, I wanted these features:

 - Explicit separation of resume data from resume formatting
 - Store resume data in an easy to manipulate format
-- Write once, publish and deploy the resume everywhere
+- Write once, publish / deploy the resume everywhere

 I ended up engineering a solution that used a JSON file to store resume data, and a simple python program that would use different "writers" to spit out the resume in different formats.
 Here is a breakdown of the supported formats using a combination of the generator and some macros in a Makefile: